 Service levels in the conveyancing industry vary wildly.
 Traditional firms compete with tech-driven conveyancing factories.
-Neither of these are intrinsically better or worse than the other.
+Neither of these is intrinsically better or worse than the other.
 What matters is whether they have a proactive approach to the conveyancing process.

 You will get a good idea of a firm's likely efficiency during the pre-instruction process.
-If they are 'ploddy' in coming back to you, before you have instructed them, it does not bode well - go elsewhere.
+If they are 'ploddy' in coming back to you before you have instructed them, it does not bode well - go elsewhere.

 Check the solicitor's credentials.
 Are they part of the Conveyancing Quality Scheme?
 Do they have Lexcel accreditation?
 Have they won any awards for conveyancing excellence?
 These are all good indicators that the firm takes service seriously.

 Finally, check online reviews.
 Be balanced in your interpretation of these - it is hard to please all of the people all of the time when moving home.
 You are looking for a running theme of poor communication and delays.
 If you find this evidence, move onto the next solicitor.

 Once you have chosen your solicitor, do the following immediately:

 - Get your solicitor to email their welcome pack of documents immediately.
 Chase this if they do not.

 - Complete the ID. instruction and any other forms immediately, scan them, return them by email and ask for confirmation of receipt.

 - Call the estate agent and give them your solicitor's details.
 Give the agent your solicitor's email address and ask then to send the 'Sales Memorandum' through immediately.
 Ask them to CC you in and set the tone from the outset.